gaurav1780/comp1010practicalClassMaterial/week 07 - recursion 2/practicalRecursion2.md

 - Helper functions are allowed.
 - Any method operating on `String` objects is allowed.
 - `Math.max`, `Math.min`, `Math.abs` are allowed. `Math.pow` is not.
-- If you call functions from Stage1, make sure you submit it as well, otherwise compilation errors will cause problems and standard rules about the same kick in.
+- If you call functions from `Stage1`, make sure you submit it as well, otherwise compilation errors will cause problems and standard rules about the same kick in.
-- IMPORTANT!!!
-Any use of any loop automatically disqualifies your submission.
+- **IMPORTANT!!!
+Any use of any loop automatically disqualifies your submission.**
 - Any compilation error and/or any `StackOverflowError` disqualifies your submission.